Ayres Hall

 Ayres Hall, Gothic Revival university building on The Hill, Knoxville, United States.

-Following a 2011 restoration, the building received LEED silver certification, becoming the first certified structure at the University of Tennessee.
+Following a comprehensive restoration in 2011, the building received LEED silver certification and became the first certified structure at the University of Tennessee.
+This sustainability recognition demonstrates how an older structure can be updated for modern energy efficiency while preserving its original character.

 Location: Knoxville